nat-github/RaboAssignmentC-/README.md

 Install .Net framework and Visual Studio 2017/2019

 #Run
-To successfully frun the project and to see the results :
+To successfully run the project and to see the results :
 Please execute Program.cs